Professional Reporting Guidelines for KFF Staff and Freelance Journalists:

 In photographing news, we do not stage or reenact events.
 Photographers may direct subjects of portraits or studio work.
 In presenting such images, we must avoid creating the impression that they were captured spontaneously.

 We do not add color, create photo montages, remove objects, or flip images.
 We do not digitally alter images beyond making minor adjustments for color correction, exposure correction, and removal of dust spots or scratches required to ensure faithful reproduction of the original image.
-We do not permit the exaggerated use of burning, dodging, or color saturation or the use of photo-editing app filters to manipulate images for publication.
+We do not permit the exaggerated use of burning, dodging, or color saturation or the use of photo-editing app filters or AI tools to manipulate images for publication.

 Complex graphic illustrations should be similarly labeled.